 A dog that respects its fellow pack members, knows their place in the pack, and follows the rules is a socialized dog.
 When a dog is anti-social, it can lead to various problems.
 So, how can you tell whether your dog is socialized or not?
-Here are some things to watch out for.

 Not Respecting Space